Guides

 Annual frequency and aggregate exposure Drives the annual aggregate limit and the deductible band

-As a rule of thumb, Malaysian and Singaporean mid-market forwarders typically place FFL at $500,000 to $5,000,000 per incident.
-FIATA member forwarders with international operations generally sit at the higher end; domestic-focused forwarders with smaller client contracts may place at lower limits, with the understanding that any negotiated client contract that requires higher limits will require policy uplift.
+Malaysian mid-market forwarders typically place FFL at $500,000 to $5,000,000 per incident.
+FIATA member forwarders with international operations sit at the higher end; domestic-focused forwarders with smaller contracts may place lower, on the understanding that any negotiated contract requiring a higher limit will force a policy uplift before signing.

-E&O sub-limits are commonly the weak point.
-Where the policy headline is $1,000,000 per incident, an E&O sub-limit of $100,000 or $250,000 is a material gap for forwarders active in customs and trade compliance.
-The headline number is only as good as the sub-limit that matches the specific exposure.
+The E&O sub-limit is the common weak point.
+Where the headline is $1,000,000 per incident, an E&O sub-limit of $100,000 or $250,000 is a material gap for forwarders active in customs and trade compliance.
+The headline is only as strong as the sub-limit that matches the specific exposure.

 Where Cargo Insurance Ends and FFL Begins

 The cargo owner's cargo insurance and the forwarder's FFL are separate products, bought by different parties, for different purposes.
-They should co-exist, not substitute.
+They co-exist; they do not substitute.

 Dimension Cargo insurance FFL insurance